 PEGI – 16

 Developed as a spiritual successor to Brian Fargo’s Wasteland, Fallout was released back in 1997 to a great deal of critical and commercial success with the game garnishing several gaming awards, and making use of the then-new RPG system called the S.P.E.C.I.A.L system (standing for Strength, Perception, Endurance, Charisma, Intelligence, Agility & Luck), which would go on to feature in every main Fallout entry since.
-Although this game remains a cult classic, and like Fallout 3 and New Vegas, I found far too many issues with it for myself to label it as such, and found it much less enjoyable than what reviews will suggest.
+Although this game remains a cult classic, and like Fallout 3 and New Vegas, I found far too many issues with it for myself to label it as such and found it much less enjoyable than what reviews will suggest.

 Graphics – 8/10

 The best thing about the game by some distance to me is the graphics.
-Set in a post-apocalyptic America, which was especially unique to gaming at the time, it features an isometric top-down view as well as hand-drawn visuals, which I have always welcomed with open arms, being featured in some of my favourite games of all time, such as the Final Fantasy PlayStation trilogy as well as Grim Fandango.
+Set in a post-apocalyptic America, which was especially unique to gaming at the time, it features an isometric top-down view as well as hand-drawn visuals, which I have always welcomed with open arms, being featured in some of my favorite games of all time, such as the Final Fantasy PlayStation trilogy as well as Grim Fandango.
 What I do like about the original games in comparison to the ones that Bethesda would go on to develop is that the atmosphere also seems much darker, and therefore, providing a better take on a post-apocalyptic environment in some respects.